 - have symptoms or a diagnosis of Obsessive Compulsive Disorder and/or Related Disorders (Hoarding Disorder, Body Dysmorphic Disorder, Trichotillomania, Excoriation Disorder).

 Participation involves an interview and donation of a small blood sample.

 You will be compensated for your participation.

-For more information or to ENROLL in the study, please visit our booths in the main exhibit hall at the Annual OCD Conference, July 29-31, in Chicago, IL.
+For more information or to ENROLL in the study, please visit our exhibit booths number 10 and 11 in the main exhibit hall at the Annual OCD Conference, July 29-31, in Chicago, IL.